Report due on Japan's Mizuho mob-loan scandal, serious penalty unlikely

-TOKYO, Oct 28 (Reuters) - Mizuho Financial Group will try to put a loans-to-mobsters scandal behind it on Monday, but while Japan’s second-biggest bank by assets may escape serious penalty it faces an uphill battle in catching up with its expanding peers.
+TOKYO (Reuters) - Mizuho Financial Group (8411.T) will try to put a loans-to-mobsters scandal behind it on Monday, but while Japan’s second-biggest bank by assets may escape serious penalty it faces an uphill battle in catching up with its expanding peers.

 A panel of lawyers, appointed by Mizuho, will report its findings on how the bank failed for more than two years to end the loans to “yakuza” gangsters after discovering the shady transactions.